adobe-platform/porter/docs/detailed_design/hotswap.md

 When not to use it
 ------------------

 Often integration tests are run in the `pre_promote` hook as a quality gate.
 Since promotion is skipped there's no chance to run tests against your running code before it starts serving traffic.

-We suggest a stage and production environment (in general but especially for hot swap).
+We suggest - in general, but especially for hot swap - a stage and production environment.
 Both can be configured to hot swap and in addition to a `pre_promote` hook you would configure stage to run a `post_hotswap` hook that performs the same testing as a gate to allow code through to production.

 How it works
 ------------